-(i) Not less than 50% marks in three short cases

-- (ii) Not less than 40% marks in any short cases - (6) Repeating an Examination - (a) Part I Re-Examination - (i) A candidate who has failed the Part I Examination may be permitted a re-examination on two separate occasions at six monthly intervals. - (ii) The Part I Re-Examination shall consist of the same components and shall be assessed and graded in the same manner as prescribed for the Part I Examination.
-However, a candidate who has passed the written components previously will not be required to resit these components at the subsequent Part I Re-Examination. - (iii) A candidate who fails the re-examination on the second occasion shall be deemed to have failed the Part I Examination and shall not be permitted to repeat the programme of study except in special circumstances and on the recommendation of the Faculty of Medicine and with the approval of Senate. - (b) Final Re-Examination - (i) A candidate who has failed the Final Examination may be permitted a re-examination within seven (7) academic years at six monthy intervals. - (ii) The Final Re-Examination shall consist of the same components and shall be assessed and graded in the same manner as prescribed for the Final Examination. - (iii) A candidate who fails the re-examination beyond seven (7) academic years shall be deemed to have failed the Final Examination and shall not be permitted to repeat the programme of study except in special circumstances on the recommendation of the Faculty of Medicine and with the approval of Senate. - (c) A candidate who has passed the re-examination for the Examinations shall be deemed to have passed the prescribed Examinations.
+- (ii) Not less than 50% marks in three short cases; and - (iii) Not less than 40% marks in any short cases; and - (iv) Not less than 35% marks in Multiple Choice Questions (MIGL6237) - (6) Repeating an Examination - (a) Part I Re-Examination - (i) A candidate who has failed the Part I Examination may be permitted a re-examination on two separate occasions at six monthly intervals. - (ii) The Part I Re-Examination shall consist of the same components and shall be assessed and graded in the same manner as prescribed for the Part I Examination.
+However, a candidate who has passed the written components previously will not be required to resit these components at the subsequent Part I Re-Examination. - (iii) A candidate who fails the re-examination on the second occasion shall be deemed to have failed the Part I Examination and shall not be permitted to repeat the programme of study except in special circumstances and on the recommendation of the Faculty of Medicine and with the approval of Senate. - (b) Final Re-Examination - (i) A candidate who has failed the Final Examination may be permitted a re-examination within seven (7) academic years at six monthy intervals. - (ii) The Final Re-Examination shall consist of the same components and shall be assessed and graded in the same manner as prescribed for the Final Examination.
+However, a candidate who passed Component A in the previous Final Examination, is allowed not to resit Component A, only once in the next semester (within next six month) exam. - (iii) A candidate who fails the re-examination beyond seven (7) academic years shall be deemed to have failed the Final Examination and shall not be permitted to repeat the programme of study except in special circumstances on the recommendation of the Faculty of Medicine and with the approval of Senate. - (c) A candidate who has passed the re-examination for the Examinations shall be deemed to have passed the prescribed Examinations.